lov3b/Pong/README.md

 apt install cmake build-essential libsdl2-dev libsdl2-gfx-dev libsdl2-ttf-dev
 ```

-DejaVuSans is also expected to be in the same place as it is under compile time.
-You will need to make sure to compile
+DejaVuSans is also expected to be present at the default location under linux whilst Arial is under Windows and macOS.
-for the same distro that you're using, and also have the font installed.
-The package under debian is
+The package under debian is called  `fonts-dejavu-core`
-called  `fonts-dejavu-core`

 ## Compiling